dj311/data-science-toolbox-2/research.md

   - <https://en.wikipedia.org/wiki/Receiver_operating_characteristic>
   - <sup><a id="fnr.1.100" class="footref" href="#fn.1">1</a></sup>

-A ROC curve is a plot of sensitivity versus specificity, and plots the available trade-off between the two.
+A ROC curve is a plot of sensitivity versus specificity, and alllowing visualisation of the available trade-off between the two.

 ## Precision-Recall Curve